 Most experts agree that horseshoe magnets and disc magnets are among the best, especially when it comes to industrial magnets.
 By broadening your understanding of how shape impacts magnetic strength, you can make the right purchase for your business.

-If you want a variety of shapes and sizes, then shop at Moley Magnetics to find the ideal lifting magnet for all your heavy-duty work needs.
+If you want a variety of shapes and sizes, then shop at Moley Magnetics to find the scrap yard magnet for all your heavy-duty work needs.
 We have been in the business for over 30 years and sell the best product as well as offer 24/7 repair.
+See our products on YouTube.

 Industries That Use Magnets